busterbenson/public/Beliefs.md

 # My beliefs

+## On the purpose of life
+- It's all about increasing quality time (with yourself, with others, and with your interests)
+- The best strategy to increase quality time: reduce the circumstances that hinder quality time, and grow the circumstances that encourage quality time
+- He who dies having experienced the most quality time wins

 ## On Morality
 - Being good/moral increasingly becomes our default state as we learn more about the world and are more connected with others
 - Gay marriage should be legal everywhere